claudiuciobanu/Testing-portofolio/README.md

 6. Notice that the title will inform the use that "Saving data do not turn off your system".
 7. Exit back to the Launcher or restart the title, after that return back to "X" game and verify the changes made in step 4.

-**Actual Result:** Please notice that the changes the User made are not saved.
+**Actual Results:** Please notice that the changes the User made are not saved.

-**Expected Result:** The changes the User made in Options Menu must be saved even after a title restart.
+**Expected Results:** The changes the User made in Options Menu must be saved even after a title restart.

 **Notes:**
  - The issue does not occur on "Y" game and "Z" game, the title will correctly save the changes made in options menu even after a title restart.